jbytes1027/csce311-mapper/README.md

 - Must correctly execute map operations read from a file
 - Must be thread safe
 - Multi-threaded output must be the same as single-threaded output
-- Performance must increase roughly proportional to threads used (up to the number of cores)
+- Performance must increase roughly proportional to the number of threads used (up to the number of cores)
-- Hash map must be able to hold up to 2^22 items
+- The hash map must be able to hold up to 2^22 items
-- Hash map does not have to support rehashing
+- The hash map does not have to support rehashing
 - Must write tests

 ## Approach